pkgjs/wiby/README.md

 - Create a new release by running `npx semantic-release`.
 ## Examples

-The following is the most simple use case.
+The following is the most simple use case for *wiby test*

 The dependent npm package has the following package.json file
 ```json